Nucleic acid quantification

 Image: Calibrants for mass photometry should be molecules of known mass and the same molecular class as the analyte.
 For experimental details, download the app note.

-Mass photometry on nucleic acids
+Mass photometry of nucleic acids

 Additional resources

-Studying protein-DNA interactions with mass photometry
+BLOG POST: Studying protein-DNA interactions with mass photometry

 Learn how mass photometry can be used for the study of protein-DNA interactions.
 Discover how it can answer unique scientific questions about DNA repair mechanisms and how it compares with other techniques, such as microscale thermophoresis (MST) and gel filtration chromatography.

-Using mass photometry to study compact CRISPR-Cas12f1 complexes
+BLOG POST: Using mass photometry to study compact CRISPR-Cas12f1 complexes

 Learn how mass photometry can be applied to the study of compact CRISPR-Cas12f1 complexes.
 Explore its use in determining how the Cas12f1 proteins assemble into a complex with guide RNA and how they subsequently bind to target DNA.
 Discover also, how mass photometry can complement measurements with magnetic tweezers.